Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 I used the loop based approach as it is way better than a recursive one, why?
 * It's about 2-3 times faster than the recursive method.
 I suspect that's because there's really no efficient way of implementing stack on the GPU, which just causes recursive function calls to work like shit.
-* You're not constricted by the depth limit.
-In RT pipeline you can't just use recursion infinitely, I don't know what's the minimum guaranteed limit, but on my computer the maximum recursion is 31, it of probably varies per device.
+* There is no depth limit.
+In RT pipeline you can't just use recursion infinitely, I don't know what's the minimum guaranteed limit, but on my computer the maximum recursion is 31.
 You can query the limit using **VkPhysicalDeviceRayTracingPipelinePropertiesKHR::maxRayRecursionDepth**.
 If you cross the limit device will be lost so you'll most likely just crash.
-Of course loop based approach doesn't have this limit, you can bounce rays through the scene for as long as you like.
+Of course loop based approach doesn't have this limit, you can bounce rays through the scene for as long as you like because you're not constricted by the stack.

 Now let's talk about some techniques that I used in my raygen shader to improve quality and speed: Anti aliasing, Russian Roulette, Depth of field, and Caustics Suppression.

 ##### Anti Aliasing

-Aliasing is a known artefact in computer graphics, it's caused by the fact that in real world cameras edges of pixels are a blend of foreground and background, that's because in real world the space is continuous, it has infinite resolution, so if we want to turn this space into pixels we're basically averaging all the space that pixel takes up.
+Aliasing is a known artefact in computer graphics, it's caused by the fact that in real world cameras, edges of pixels are a blend of foreground and background, that's because in real world the space is continuous, it has infinite resolution, so if we want to turn this space into pixels we're basically averaging all the space that pixel takes up.
 In computer graphics we're not averaging anything, we're just shooting a ray in some direction and sampling it's color.
 This approach is called **point sampling**, luckily for us in path tracing we're averaging multiple rays per pixel anyway, so the easiest fix to our problem is just offsetting the rays a little bit in random direction so that they are average color of the space that the pixel takes up.

 It's really simple in terms of code, we just generate random point on a 2D square and then we offset the pixel center with it.